Modular vs Manufactured Homes (Differences, Pros & Cons)

 Cost Difference Between Modular and Manufactured Homes

 Since factory-built residences are built in volume by manufacturers, they can purchase the building materials in bulk and at a lower cost.
-The lower cost of building material will be reflected in the final cost of the project.
+The lower cost of building materials will be reflected in the project’s final cost.
+Because they are quicker and easier to assemble, you definitely save on labor costs, especially when comparing these two home types.

-Because a manufactured house basically only requires you to construct a foundation or chassis for the structure to stand on, there’s less on-site construction involved than with a modular residence.
+Since a manufactured house only requires constructing a foundation or chassis for the structure to stand on, there’s less on-site construction involved than with a modular residence.
 This means that it is a little less expensive than a modular type.

 Which is Better Modular vs Manufactured Homes?

 The biggest advantage however to a manufactured residence over a modular design is, how soon your home will be completed.
 It house can be assembled in the factory, delivered, and set up within days.
-A modular type, however, will take several weeks to be assembled in the factory for delivery.
+A modular type, however, will take several weeks to be assembled and delivered to the factory.

 As with most decisions about housing construction, the answer to the question of what is better, depends on your needs.
 We’ve outlined some of the biggest considerations for “modular” or “manufactured” being better above, but let’s go into the pros and cons a little deeper.